losol/eventuras/Docs/Specification/Registration.md

 * As a web site visitor I may book extra products as dinners and adventures so that I have a great time when attending the course

 ## Success criteria
-* The user fills out necessary information
+* The user fills out all necessary information
 * The user has satisfactory information to order an event
 * Registration is simple and intuitive